mattbryanking/GVSU-CIS350-JUMPERS/docs/software_requirements_specification_final.md

 # Functional Requirements
 1. Player Movement
     1. The player character shall stop moving and prepare to jump while the jump button is being pressed down, regardless of other keys pressed.
-    2. The player character shall move horizontally with A and D, and shall jump with space bar.
+    2. The player character shall move horizontally with A and D and shall jump with space bar.
     3. The player character’s anticipated jump direction shall change if the left or right movement keys are pressed while charging a jump.
     4. The player shall not be allowed to jump while in midair.
     5. The player shall not carry momentum through movement or jumps.
 2. Level Design
     1. Levels shall not take more than 2 minutes to complete using the optimal path.
-    2. Jumps shall not span more than 3 units high, or 4 units in length, unless under the influence of powerups
+    2. Jumps shall not span more than 3 units high, or 4 units in length, unless under the influence of powerups.
     3. Each level shall have a minimum of 5 coins, and a maximum of 20 coins available.
-    4. colliding with a "kill box", "spike trap", or "slime" (death traps) shall kill the player, removing all powerups, and restarting the level
+    4. colliding with a "kill box", "spike trap", or "slime" (death traps) shall kill the player, removing all powerups, and restarting the level.
-    5. Levels shall be completed by reaching, and colliding with a flag placed somewhere in the level
+    5. Levels shall be completed by reaching and colliding with a flag placed somewhere in the level.
 3. Character/Object Collision
-    1. Character shall not fall through solid objects
+    1. Character shall not fall through solid objects.
-    2. Background objects shall not have collision
+    2. Background objects shall not have collision.
-    3. the player shall stay in the same spot on moving platforms
+    3. the player shall have to move with the moving platforms to remain on them.
-    4. powerups shall last throughout the entire level the player is currently on
+    4. powerups shall last throughout the entire level the player is currently on.
-    5. negative powerups shall be removed if the "clear debuff" powerup is used
+    5. negative powerups shall be removed if the "clear debuff" powerup is used.
-    6. negative powerups have the chance to soft-lock the player, forcing them to restart the level through death
+    6. negative powerups have the chance to soft lock the player, forcing them to restart the level through death.

 # Non-Functional Requirements
 1. Player Movement